Eric Gill: Capel-y-ffin 1924–1928

 The other key working relationship Gill established while at Capel-y-ffin was with Stanley Morison, the Typographic Advisor to the Monotype Corporation.
 Morison persuaded Gill to apply the skills and knowledge he had gained in letter cutting to fonts suitable for mechanical reproduction.
-It was at Capel that Gill designed the typefaces Perpetua (1925), Gill Sans (1927 onwards) and began work on Solus (1929).
-Gill Sans is considered one of the most successful type-faces ever designed and remains in wide spread use.
+It was at Capel that Gill designed the typefaces Perpetua (1925) and Gill Sans (1927 onwards) and began work on Solus (1929).
+Gill Sans is considered one of the most successful typefaces ever designed and remains in widespread use.

-While living at Capel-y-ffin, Gill spent many weekends at Robert and Moira Gibbings home in Waltham St Lawrence, enjoying the couple's unconventional and hedonistic lifestyle.
+While living at Capel-y-ffin, Gill spent many weekends at Robert and Moira Gibbings' home in Waltham St Lawrence, enjoying the couple's unconventional and hedonistic lifestyle.
 He was also spending sizable amounts of time in Bristol with a group of young intellectuals centred around Douglas Cleverdon, a bookseller who published and distributed some of Gill's writings.
-From 1925 onwards, Gills' secretary, and mistress, was Elizabeth Bill.
-Bill owned a villa set in several acres in the French Pyrenees at Salies-de-Béarn and which the Gills often visited.
-The Gill family spent the winter of 1926–27 there, and which was where Gill did many of the engravings for Troilus and Criseyde.
+From 1925 onwards Gills' secretary, and mistress, was Elizabeth Bill.
+Bill owned a villa set in several acres in the French Pyrenees at Salies-de-Béarn, which the Gills often visited.
+The Gill family spent the winter of 1926–27 there and Gill did many of the engravings for Troilus and Criseyde.
 For the last months of 1927 he worked in a studio in London at Glebe Place in Chelsea creating the sculpture originally known as Humanity and now called Mankind.
-The work, a giant torso, was modelled by Angela Gill and shown at the Goupil Gallery in London, to considerable acclaim, before being purchased by the artist Eric Kennington.
-Some years later, Kennington offered the work to Whipsnade Zoo.
-The zoo refused the offer, and the work is now in the Tate collection but displayed at the Victoria and Albert Museum.
+The work, a giant torso, was modelled by Angela Gill and shown at the Goupil Gallery in London to considerable acclaim before being purchased by the artist Eric Kennington.
+Some years later Kennington offered the work to Whipsnade Zoo.
+The zoo refused the offer and the work is now in the Tate collection but displayed at the Victoria and Albert Museum.

-It had been too impractical to transport the stone for Mankind to Capel-y-ffin and it was clear that the site had become too remote and isolated for Gill's increasing commercial workload and by May 1928 he was seeking a new home for his family and workshops.
+It had been too impractical to transport the stone for Mankind to Capel-y-ffin and it was clear that the site had become too remote and isolated for Gill's increasing commercial workload, and by May 1928 he was seeking a new home for his family and workshops.